Blog General

 From day one, Slack has met the needs of its public, giving them efficient, easy-to-use technology for internal workplace communication.

-How their value increased from $0 to $4 billion in just four years…that’s some magic.
-It’s one of the purest examples of growth based on product need and delivery of an easy-to-use platform — with little to no major marketing campaigns (virality and word of mouth really got them to the top).9
+How their value increased from $0 to $4 billion in just four years is a thing of wonder in the app world.
+It’s one of the purest examples of growth based on product need and delivery of an easy-to-use platform — with little to no major marketing campaigns (virality and word of mouth really got them to the top).22

 They present a scalable remedy to internal communication roadblocks faced by companies of all sizes.
 Whether your team has 12 or 12,000 employees, Slack can be organized and adapted to your business communication needs.

-Keeping your audience in mind is important, but looking beyond to see how everyone can become your audience is a great growth tactic.
-A simple, easy-to-use, and customizable platform is often better than the fancy new thing that only a small part of the market can use.
+It is important to keep your audience in mind, but looking beyond to see how everyone can become your audience is a great growth tactic.
+A simple, easy-to-use, and customizable platform is often better than a fancy new thing that only a small part of the market can use.

 Plus, it doesn’t hurt to have animated GIF capabilities to enliven even the driest of office correspondence.